Developing Shared Vision - 🇬🇧 English Version

 What does it mean to lead a business with purpose in today’s world?

 Inequality is rising, climate targets are slipping, and capitalism is under pressure.
 Many sense the need for change — including how we run companies.
-This article introduces a step-by-step model to help businesses renew themselves and contribute to a better society, while still achieving profitability.
+This article introduces a step-by-step model to help businesses renew themselves and contribute to a better world through reducing the gap between rich and poor, and working towards achieving the global climate goals, while still achieving profitability.
+We call it capitalism 2.0.

 A Model for Renewal